toptensoftware/CantabileTranslations/readme.md

 1. Special characters in strings need to be escaped with a leading backslash.  eg: to embed a double quote use `\"`
 2. New line characters are encoded as `\n`, tabs as `\t`.
 3. Unicode characters can be embedded using the \uNNNN escape sequence where NNNN is the hex code of the character.
-4. Syntax is important. ie: the placement braces, commas etc... must be syntactically correct or Cantabile will fail to load the file.
+4. Syntax is important. ie: the placement of braces, commas etc... must be syntactically correct or Cantabile will fail to load the file.

-If you find Cantabile isn't loading your strings file, try running it though an online JSON validator tool to find the problem.
+If you find Cantabile isn't loading your strings file, try running it though an online JSON validator tool (such as [JSONLint](https://jsonlint.com/))to find the problem.
+You can also check Cantabile's log file - a message will be logged if there was a problem loading the file.

 ## Format Strings